Who's Who

 I was born in North Shields in October 1965 and grew up in the Wallsend and Howdon areas.
 I have a sister called Tracy, who is four years younger than me.
 I was blessed with a happy childhood, and after Sixth Form ‘A’ Levels had my life planned out, or at least that’s what I thought!
 I was keen to study biology at university and then teach, but God had other ideas and was asking me to consider becoming a priest.
 At age eighteen to keep my parents happy, I filled out an application form to begin an apprenticeship as a Design Ships Draughtsman at Swan Hunter’s Shipyard in Wallsend.
 This was not what I had planned!
 Surprisingly, I got the job!
 Four years at Swan’s with wonderful colleagues allowed me to grow and develop as a person.
 Work was like being with my family each day with lots of support and challenges from men many years my senior.
 Robson Green, the local actor from this part of the world, worked in the same drawing office just opposite my desk.
 Little did we know that we would follow similar but different paths later in life!

 In 1987, I began six years of training and formation at Ushaw College, Durham.
 My desire to become a priest deepened with study and placements in local parishes within Sunderland.
 I was ordained a priest on the 26th June 1993 in St Mary’s Cathedral by Bishop Ambrose Griffiths.
 I returned to serve the people as an Assistant Priest at St Mary’s Church, Sunderland.
-The next three years saw me involved in various chaplaincy work at Sunderland University, the Oaklea Sisters of Mercy Convent and in the primary and secondary schools.
-The daily city centre 12.05 pm Mass was often well attended and helped me to grown in confidence as I am naturally a shy person.
+The next three years saw me involved in various chaplaincy work at Sunderland University, the Oaklea Sisters of Mercy Convent and primary and secondary schools.
+The daily city centre 12.05 pm Mass was often well attended and helped me to grow in confidence as I am naturally a shy person.
 Other appointments have been in parishes at Peterlee, Newcastle University Chaplaincy, Consett, Gateshead and Stockton.
-Thirty years have now passed and I now find myself in Northumberland, serving as Parish Priest and as an Episcopal Vicar.
-I look forward to getting to know the area and understand the unique ministry that rural work brings.
-Over the months ahead with joy, we will share our time, our gifts and talents as we build the Kingdom of God.
-I am sure you will see me around with my little dog Jamie who is a miniature poodle.
-You will find we are most definitely a double act and always ready to say hello!
+Thirty-two years have now passed, and I now find myself in Northumberland, serving as Parish Priest and as a Vicar General for the diocese.

 Northumberland has been a land of many Saints over the centuries, and we constantly seek their friendship and heavenly prayers.
 May we become Saints together in this beautiful, but needy world we live in.
 May God continue to bring to fulfilment the good work he has begun in us.
-You are assured of my daily prayers as we begin a new chapter in the life of our parishes.
+Please be assured of my daily prayers.

 Fr Jim Dunne